Baseboard Painting Handyman | Phoenix East Valley AZ

 How long does baseboard painting actually last in the East Valley?

-If it's done right — proper prep, primer, quality paint, and good caulk — you should get five to seven years of looking good.
-South and west-facing baseboards in full sun might need touching up or a fresh coat at year four.
-Budget for a repaint every five to six years in the Phoenix East Valley climate.
-Cheaper paint jobs done hastily will start failing at year two or three.
+Done right proper prep, primer, quality paint, good caulk you get five to seven years.
+South and west-facing baseboards in full sun might need touching up at year four.
+Budget for a repaint every five to six years.
+Cheap jobs done fast start failing at year two or three.

 Should I paint baseboards the same color as my walls?

-Not necessarily.
-White or off-white baseboards create visual separation and show dirt less obviously than matching the wall color.
-That said, painted or stained wood tones look good in the right home.
-We'll help you think through the aesthetic if you're unsure.
-The functional answer is: use a semigloss or satin finish regardless of color.
-Flat paint on baseboards is a mistake in a home with kids, pets, or foot traffic.
+White or off-white baseboards create separation and show dirt less than matching wall color.
+Painted or stained wood tones work well too.
+Use semigloss or satin finish regardless of color.
+Flat paint on baseboards is a mistake with kids, pets, or foot traffic.

 Can you paint MDF baseboards, or do they need to be replaced?

-MDF paints fine if the seal hasn't failed.
-The moment MDF swells or absorbs water, replacement is cheaper than repair.
-If your baseboards are already swollen or soft to the touch, we'll recommend replacement.
-If they're sound but just need refreshing, paint works great and costs half what new trim does.
+MDF paints fine if the seal is intact.
+Once it swells or absorbs water, replacement is cheaper than repair.
+If baseboards are already soft or swollen, we recommend replacement.
+If they're sound and just need refreshing, paint works great and costs half what new trim does.

 Ready to Get Your Baseboards Right